thingdom/node-neo4j/README.md

 });
 ```

-Because async flow in Node.js can be significantly tricky to handle, we
+Because async flow in Node.js can be quite tricky to handle, we
 strongly recommend using a flow control tool or library to help.
 Our personal favorite is [Streamline.js][], but other popular choices are
 [async](https://github.com/caolan/async),